gus33000/UUPMediaCreator/README.md

 - UUPDownload: Allows you to scan, fetch and download updates from UUP (Windows Desktop, Windows 10X, Windows Holographic, Windows Server, Windows Mobile, Windows IoT etc...)
 - UUPMediaConverter: Allows you to convert a downloaded UUP update for Windows Desktop into an usable ISO image to use in last decade DVD reader or simply mounted.
-- An experimental UWP front end is also provided, but is not the main focus for now.

 ## Credits and Acknowledgements